 Express your company values and mission frequently.
 More importantly, make sure leadership and management walk the walk.
 Few businesses have as a mission ‘make more money no matter what.’
 Instead, successful businesses have a reason for why they do what they do.
 Your company fills a need that was unfilled before.
 You have hopes and aspirations for how you will help more people.
 You have goals and dreams for your business.
 Share them.

-What caused you to come up with your business?
+What inspired you to create your business?
 Why did you sacrifice many nights and extra hours to achieve success?

-Core values such as honesty, purpose, and quality work help employees to feel like they are part of something important.
+Core values such as honesty, empathy, and quality work help employees to feel like they are part of something important.

 3. Increase the Ratio of Positive vs. Negative Feedback

 Regardless of their actual performance, most employees feel proud of their accomplishments.
 For this reason, appreciation for a job well-done does more to motivate than does criticism.
 But it can be human nature to focus on the negative aspects of employee performance.

 Instead, managers and Human Resources should try to focus on the 9 things done right, instead of the 1 thing done wrong.
 Many experts suggest providing 2-3 positive points of feedback for every 1 item of criticism and some experts suggest 5-6 positives to every 1 negative.